vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

 On the **Create build project** page, enter in the following details:

-- Project Name: Enter `dev-like-service-build`
+- Project Name: Enter `prod-like-service-build`
 - Source Provider: Select **AWS CodeCommit**
 - Repository: Choose the repo from the CloudFormation stack that looks like StackName-**like-service**